dlayton66/gig-boss-interview/README.md

 # Iteration 1

-This illustrates the "Income By Band" pulldown menu, as well as the information necassary in the "Render Area."
+This illustrates the "Income By Band" pulldown menu, as well as the information necessary in the "Render Area."
 These include:
  - Total Band Income
  - A breakdown of all members of the band's income.
  - When you switch from band to band the information in this window will change to match the band's income.